alvaro-osvaldo-tm/Normative-Documents/README.md

 -   For a quick use VSCode or Obsidian software can be used for reading or editing content, just use your software to open the repository.

 -   For development, a Makefile workflow document is available , only execute `make all` into a terminal for linting execution.
+Or `make all-on-docker` to run the linter under a docker container.

 ## Contributing